MoonPoet/xaprb-src/content/blog/defining-moments-in-database-history.md

 Why would you want this?
 It's not obvious at first glance, but this "river of data, from which everything in the enterprise can drink" architecture is at once enormously powerful and enormously virtuous.
 It enables things that otherwise would require all kinds of gyrations and effort, while simultaneously simplifying things greatly.

-The typical enterprise data architecture ends up as a nightmare spaghetti tangle after not very long.
-Data flows through the architecture in weird ways that become difficult to understand and manage.
+The typical enterprise data architecture quickly becomes a nightmare spaghetti tangle.
+Data flows through the architecture in weird ways that are difficult to understand and manage.
 And problems like performance, reliability, and guarantees about hard things such as processing order, are prime motivators for a lot of complexity that you can solve or avoid with a queue or streaming database.

 There are a lot of concepts related to these databases and their interplay with other types of database; too many to list here.
 I'll just say that it's a fundamental mindset shift, similar to the type of epiphany you get the first time you really understand purely functional programming.
 For example, you suddenly want to abolish replication forevermore, and you never want anything to poll or batch process again, ever.